libuconf/cni/SPEC.md

 	return output_trie
 ```

+### Section (Leaves|Tree)
+SectionLeaves|SectionTree takes a pattern and returns a set of prefixes.
+It can be calculated roughly as follows:
+1. Get the corresponding list of KeyLeaves|KeyTree.
+2. For each key:
+	1. If the key does not contain a `.`, continue.
+	2. Remove the final `.` and all text that follows from the key.
+	3. Add the result to the result set.
+	4. Add the result to the list of keys to process.
+3. Return the resulting set.

 ## Definitions
 Some terms in this document may be confusing.
 This section should clarify those.

+### Set
+A set is like a list, but cannot contain duplicate items.
+For example, if I add "a" to an empty set twice, I end up with a set with one element: "a".

 ### Vertical Whitespace
 Unlike horizontal whitespace, unicode does not provide a good definition for "vertical whitespace".